aanddrew/MonsterEyes/README.md

 Still I did learn a lot about c++ and computers in general through this endeavour.
 I'm going to improve more for the next project.

+ATTRIBUTION -
+All code in this project is original.
+However, I did borrow the text file "first-names.txt" from Dominic Tarr at this github link - https://github.com/dominictarr/random-name/blob/master/first-names.txt

 //For professional purposes
 andrewweller.cs@gmail.com
 //For personal purposes or questions